-- If the donor is a corporation, then a corporate income tax relief ranging from 35% to 40% on the amount donated could be applied if certain requirements are met.
+- ► If the donor is a corporation, then a corporate income tax relief ranging from 35% to 40% on the amount donated could be applied if certain requirements are met, such as the corporation has donated the same amount in the two previous tax years.
 Nevertheless, the tax base of the deduction cannot exceed 10% of the period's total taxable base.
-Non-deducted amounts due to an insufficient tax quota can be applied during the next 10 years. - If the donor is an individual, then a personal income tax relief ranging from 30% to 75% on the amount donated is available, with the tax base of the deduction also subject to the limit of 10% of the period's total taxable base.
+Non-deducted amounts due to an insufficient tax guota can be applied during the next 10 years. - If the donor is an individual, then a personal income tax relief ranging from 75% (to apply on the first €150) to 30% (amounts exceeding €150) on the amount donated is available, with the tax base of the deduction also subject to the limit of 10% of the period's total taxable base.
+If the donor has contributed to the same charitable organization in the previous tax year, the tax relief ranges from 75% (to apply on the first €150) to 35% (amounts exceeding €150).

-Spain levies a stamp duty tax upon signature of a public deed, notarial documents and documents to be registered officially, with rates ranging from 0.1% to 1.8%.
+Spain levies a stamp duty tax upon signature of a public deed, notarial documents and documents to be registered officially, with rates ranging from 0.1% to 2.5%, depending on the nature and circumstances of the transaction involved.
+Autonomous regions are empowered to rule different tax rates and exemptions.